thecodemonkey86/SimpleLoggerForDotNet/README.md

 (3.4) optional: Set a log pattern.
 By default ``` {datetime}\t{type}\t{message}```  is used.
 You can use these variables (with {braces} to set your own pattern by calling Log.SetPattern

-(4)  log something by calling on of these
+(4)  log something by calling one of these

 ```
         Log.Info("string")